sassbookai/api-docs/summarizer/apidoc.md

     ```
     Note: In the example above , although `targetPercent` is supplied, it will be ignored because
     `target` is specified as `words` and `targetWords` will be honored.

+    The `samples` directory has minimal examples in JavaScript and Python (3).

 * **Notes:**